criblio/appscope/website/src/pages/docs/data-routing.md

 - Routing [events](#routing-events) to a file, local unix socket, or network destination.
 - Routing [metrics](#routing-metrics) to a file, local unix socket, or network destination.

-For each of these operations, the CLI has a command-line option, the config file has a setting, and the AppScope library has an environment variable.
-In some cases you'll need more than one option, setting, or environment variable to achieve the desired effect.
+For each of these operations, the CLI has command-line options, the config file has settings, and the AppScope library has environment variables.

 If you plan to use the config file, it's a good idea to take time to [read it all the way through](/docs/config-file) - then this page will make more sense!